ReatoFabio/The-Bollinger-Band-/README.md

 ## *What is Bollinger Bands?*
 A Bollinger Band is a technical analysis tool defined by a set of trendlines plotted two standard deviations (positively and negatively) away from a Simple Moving Average of a security's price, but which can be adjusted to user preferences.
 ### Three lines compose Bollinger Bands:
-- Middle Band: Simple Moving Average
+- Middle Band: 20 Days Simple Moving Average
-- Upper Band: Simple Moving Average + 2 Standard Deviations
+- Upper Band: Simple Moving Average + 2 x 20 Days Rolling Standard Deviation
-- Lower Band: Simple Moving Average - 2 Standard Deviations
+- Lower Band: Simple Moving Average - 2 x 20 Days Rolling Standard Deviation

 They developed and copyrighted by technical trader John Bollinger, with the goal to discover opportunities that give investors a higher probability of properly identifying when an asset is oversold or overbought.

+Bollinger Bands are used for trading strategies: When the security's price is in an ascending trend and it touches the middle or the upper band, it might be a good indicator to short the stock since a correction is likely to happen, while when the price is in a descending trend and touches the lower band or the middle band it might be a good signal to buy it.

 ## *What does it have to do with our project?*
 ### The questions we are trying to answer: